 AI Costs: LLM as a Service Calculations

 Let’s peel back the layers and explore the core of our AI expenditure, exemplified by our AI Chatbot project leveraging GPT-4 Turbo.
+In any RAG chatbot, this is typically where the main variable cost appears.

 At the heart of our cost analysis is the AI’s token economy.
 Tokens are the currency of AI’s linguistic capabilities; each token represents a piece of the puzzle in understanding or generating human language.
 The OpenAI tokenizer effectively illustrates the concept of tokens.
 The price of a Language Model as a Service (LMaaS) depends on the volume of input tokens it processes and the quantity of output tokens it generates.
 Generally, there are less output than input tokens, and the output tokens tend to be costlier.
 For instance, under the GPT-4 Turbo pricing model, every 1000 input tokens are billed at $0.01, whereas 1000 output tokens have a price tag of $0.03.
+For a RAG-based chatbot, these totals grow not only from the user prompt but also from the retrieved context sent to the model.

 The number of tokens transmitted is influenced by several factors: the daily user count, the number of requests from each user, and the number of tokens expended per request.
 The latter factor warrants special attention for a more in-depth examination.
 Upon receiving a user query, the backend system starts a sequence of interactions with the Large Language Model (LLM) to jointly craft a response.
 The size of these messages, measured in tokens, determines the LLM’s operational costs.
 Let’s examine a typical cycle of processing a single user request from this perspective.
 In this example, we’ve taken the token counts from a real-life case and rounded them for simplicity and clarity.
+This is also the core cost pattern behind a typical RAG chatbot request.

 1. User Question: For an example, let’s take a short question of 10 tokens like “Do you have experience with AI or ML projects?”.